wovo/bmptk/README.md

 exaplanatory linker error.

 For C++, global constructor calls (ctors) are also disabled, and will generate an exaplanatory linker error.
+By default, exceptions and RTTI are disabled by compiler options.

 Most tools (toolchain, downloaders) are not part of bmptk and must be installed separately.